 As you all know, printing with a poor quality filament can be really annoying.
 Will the Giantarm filament be plain boring?

-For me the deal is a real no-brainer and for you with the last promotion too.
-Here you can use the “standard colors”, such as For example, cover up white or black, but also with more exotic colors such as “sand gold” or transparent.
-With 4.4 stars with 964 ratings resp.
-4.6 stars from 1049 ratings .
+For me, the deal is a real no-brainer.
+Take advantage of the “standard colors”, such as white or black, but also the exotic colors such as “sand gold” or transparent.

-When unpacking, it is best to remember not to throw away the silicon balls, but instead pack them directly in the closed zip-lock bag and add the filament later.
-Otherwise the filament can become brittle and/or the printed image just looks stupid.
+When unpacking, do not to throw away the silicon balls.
+Instead, pack them directly in the closed zip-lock bag and add the filament later.
+Otherwise, the filament can become brittle and/or the prints will look wobbly.

-My current favorite is unfortunately not that cheap this time – it is a purple-silver mix that simply pops in with the right light.
+My current favorite Giantarm PLA is a purple-silver mix that simply pops in with the right light.
 I love the filament!

 Here is a video review of the Giantarm PLA filament:

-If you’ve been in the 3D printing game for a while, you know: bad filament can be really annoying.
-The 40-hour print stops after 30 hours due to a badly wound spool, the print image looks lousy (the beginner blames the printer), the filament breaks, the nozzle clogs – it’s just not fun.
+If you’ve been in the 3D printing game for a while, you know that bad filament can be really annoying.
+Can you imagine your 40-hour print stopping after 30 hours due to a badly wound spool?
+Or the print image looks lousy (you may be tempted to blame the printer), the filament breaks, or the nozzle clogs?
+This is not any fun.